openyurtio/openyurt/README.md

-yurtctl revert                                      // To uninstall and revert back to the original cluster settings yurtctl join                                        // To allow a new node to join OpenYurt yurtctl reset                                       // To revert changes to the node made by the join command
+yurtctl revert                                      // To uninstall and revert back to the original cluster settings yurtctl join                                        // To allow a new node to join OpenYurt yurtctl reset                                       // To revert changes to the node made by the join command yurtctl init                                        // To init an OpenYurt Cluster
 ```

 Please check [yurtctl tutorial](./docs/tutorial/yurtctl.md) for more details.